ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 ```
 {: codeblock}

-You can also fetch many documents at othe same time by issuing a POST to `_all_docs` (a relatively new endpoint that is called `_bulk_get` also exists, but this endpoint is probably not what you want.
+You can also fetch many documents in a single request by issuing a POST to `_all_docs` (a relatively new endpoint that is called `_bulk_get` also exists, but this endpoint is probably not what you want.
 It’s there for a specific internal purpose).

 To fetch a fixed set of docs by using `_all_docs`, `POST` with a `keys` body, run the following command: